 In 1976, a contest was held to find a poem, which could express the appreciation and inspiration of this struggle for freedom.
 The winner was Dublin born author Liam Mac Uistin, whose poem "We Saw a Vision" written in Irish, French, and English on the stone wall of the monument.

-Garden Of Remembrance is just 1 minute walk from the Castle Hotel.
+The Garden of Remembrance is located 1 minute walk from the hotel.